Opinion: Don’t let pandemic deter taking your sick child to emergency

 The Stollery Children’s Hospital Emergency entrance, in Edmonton Alta.
 File photo.
-DAVID BLOOM/Postmedia Dr. Shannon Scott, Dr. Lisa Hartling, Hannah M. Brooks Edmonton Journal
+DAVID BLOOM/Postmedia Dr. Shannon Scott, Dr. Lisa Hartling,

 Did you know our child health videos have won national awards?!
-Every year, the Institute of Human Development, Child and Youth Health (IHDCYH) of
+Every year, the Institute of Human Development, Child and

-The CIHR Institute of Human Development, Child and Youth Health (IHDCYH) is dedicated to developmental, physical and mental well-being throughout the life cycle from a
+The CIHR Institute of Human Development, Child and Youth Health (IHDCYH) is dedicated to developmental, physical and mental well-being throughout

 The information contained in the video/multimedia content (the “Multimedia”) is provided on an “as is” basis and is offered for general information and educational purposes only; it is not offered as and does not constitute professional advice.
 There is no guarantee about the accuracy, applicability, fitness or completeness of the information found in the Multimedia.
 This information is provided without warranty of any kind, and the University of Alberta, its agents, employees, and students disclaim responsibility to any party for any loss or damage of any kind that may arise directly or indirectly as a result of the use of or reliance on the information contained in the Multimedia.